srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

 A:srl#
 ```

-If at this stage we wanted to create a bunch of interfaces, we couldn't use wildcards, as they would not expand to anything.
-But we can use ranges:
+At this point, if we aim to create a set of interfaces, wildcards won't be of any use since they wouldn't expand to anything.
+Here come ranges:

 ```srl title="creating new objects with ranges"
 --{ + running }--[  ]--